HEP-KBFI/fgamma/README.md

 The parameters of the inital particles in the simulation can be supplied on the command line, in a file or both.
 All non-option arguments on the command line are interpreted as event paramters.
-The `-f` option can be used to define a where additional events will be read from (one event per line).
+The `-f` option can be used to define a file where additional events will be read from (one event per line).

 Each event parameter (argument or line) is a comma-separated list of values